 You can avoid the monotony of doing the same exercise for four minutes in Tabata training, for example, by mixing up the exercises in the same Tabata cycle.
 You can always alternate exercises that you are comfortable with, like jumping jacks and squat jumps.
 Or, maybe you would like to do eight different exercises throughout the entire Tabata circuit.
 The length of the exercise, even with rests in between, can get monotonous and quickly fatigue your muscles.

-Whether you follow a workout or create your own, the flexibility and effectiveness of interval training may be something to kick off your new fitness regimen for 2020.
+Whether you follow a workout or create your own, the flexibility and effectiveness of interval training may be something to kick off your new fitness regimen.
 If your goal is to build muscle, add strengthening exercises like push-ups or tricep dips to your Tabata workout.
 Or, if you're trying to lose weight, lengthen the cardio periods of your interval training.